USEPA/e-manifest/docs/src/Services/Manifest/validation.md

    }
    ```

-3. If submissionType is "DataImage5Copy" or "Hybrid", then registered and non-registered Generators are valid and the
+3. If `submissionType` is `DataImage5Copy` or `Hybrid`, then registered and non-registered Generators are valid and the
-   following cases are possible for the Generator SiteIDand Generator Information:
+   following cases are possible for the Generator SiteID and Generator Information:

-   3.1.
+   - 3.1.
 If the Generator is registered in RCRAInfo and service requester does not intend to provide different (than
      registered) Site Information, then only the epaSiteId shall be provided.
-All site information will be obtained from
+All site information will be obtained
-   RCRAInfo.
+     from RCRAInfo.

-   3.2.
-If the Generator is registered in RCRAInfo and service requester intends to provide different (than registered)
+   - 3.2.
+If the Generator is registered in RCRAInfo and service requester intends to provide different (than
-   Site Information, then the following site information entities must be provided:
+     registered) Site Information, then the following site information entities must be provided:

      - Site ID
      - Site Name
      - Site Address (all fields)
      - Mailing Address (all fields)
      - Contact Phone
      - Provided Site Information will be validated and if valid will be stored in e-Manifest.

-     3.3.
+   - 3.3.
 If Generator is not registered in RCRAInfo, then following site information must be provided:

      - Site Name
      - Site Address (all fields)
      - Mailing Address (all fields)
      - Contact phone

    Requester also can provide SiteID which is an optional field for this case.
-If Site ID is provided,
+If site ID is provided,
-     the system will check if there is a registered Generator for the provided Site ID
+   the system will check if there is a registered Generator for the provided site ID

-     3.4.
+   - 3.4.
 For all above cases Emergency Phone Number must be provided

-     3.5.
+   - 3.5.
 If the manifest status is InTransit or thereafter then Generator information cannot be updated.

-     3.6.
+   - 3.6.
 If different from currently stored Generator information is provided, the service generates the following
      warning:

    ```json